 Einstein: Galanopoulou / Moshé / Mowrey have been collaborating in NINDS/ Department of Defense / CURE funded grants on preclinical trials for therapy discovery in rodents.
 They have expertise in design and implementation of rigorous preclinical therapy trials (including antiepileptogenesis (AEG) trials) using animal models of epilepsy and seizures, survival surgeries, behavioral studies, long-term video-EEG studies across the lifespan of a rodent, seizure monitoring across al age groups.
 The Einstein group has had experience with drugs targeting the neuroinflammatory pathways (e.g., Kineret / VX-765) which will be used in this study.
-Einstein has been conducting pharmacokinetic studies in collaboration with the University of Minnesota (Drs Cloyd, Coles).
-Einstein also has expertise in MRI imaging of rodents through Dr Branch (Director of Gruss MRI Center) who is co-I in this grant.
-Drs Galanopoulou and Moshé are also clinical epileptologists and EEGers who will add to the translational and clinical relevance of this project and the interpretation of the seizure phenotype and patterns recorded in this study.
-Dr Galanopoulou is the co-chair of the AES/ILAE Translational Task Force of the ILAE, a group that has advocated and pioneered adopting standards of rigor and clinical relevance in preclinical epilepsy therapy.
-Dr Galanopoulou is also the co-leader of the TASK1 groups of the AES/ILAE Translational Research Task Force that are currently working towards proposing a terminology and classification system for the video-EEG patterns in rodents.
+Einstein has been conducting pharmacokinetic studies in collaboration with the University of Minnesota (Drs.
+Cloyd, Coles).
+Einstein also has expertise in MRI imaging of rodents through Dr. Branch (Director of Gruss MRI Center) who is co-I in this grant.
+Drs.
+Galanopoulou and Moshé are also clinical epileptologists and EEGers who will add to the translational and clinical relevance of this project and the interpretation of the seizure phenotype and patterns recorded in this study.
+Dr. Galanopoulou is the co-chair of the AES/ILAE Translational Task Force of the ILAE, a group that has advocated and pioneered adopting standards of rigor and clinical relevance in preclinical epilepsy therapy.
+Dr. Galanopoulou is also the co-leader of the TASK1 groups of the AES/ILAE Translational Research Task Force that are currently working towards proposing a terminology and classification system for the video-EEG patterns in rodents.
 This expertise will be necessary for the interpretation of the AEG effects in this project.
-Dr Moshé is also a member of the TASK4 group of this Task Force that is proposing to improve infrastructure for implementation of multicenter preclinical phase II trials.
+Dr. Moshé is also a member of the TASK4 group of this Task Force that is proposing to improve infrastructure for implementation of multicenter preclinical phase II trials.
 The Einstein group also has expertise in all aspects of histology, Western blots, qRT-PCR studies that will be used here.

 U. Melbourne: O’Brien / Jones / Shultz have extensively utilized the lateral fluid percussion model in rodents for characterization of behavioral, MRI, epilepsy outcomes and have expertise in the induction and survival surgeries, behavioral and MRI studies, seizure scoring, and therapy testing in the models.
 The Melbourne group and their collaborators (Ashley Bush/ Chris Hovens / Snutch) has had preliminary data on some of the compounds proposed for testing in this proposal (selenate, deferiprone, Z944), which will be important in fine tuning doses and protocols.
-Dr O’Brien is also the co-chair of the AES/ILAE Translational Task Force of the ILAE, a group that has advocated and pioneered adopting standards of rigor and clinical relevance in preclinical epilepsy therapy.
-Dr O’Brien is also the co-leader of the TASK4 group of this Task Force that is proposing to improve infrastructure for implementation of multicenter preclinical phase II trials and has been collaborating with multi-PART, a consortium that has done this in stroke research.
+Dr. O’Brien is also the co-chair of the AES/ILAE Translational Task Force of the ILAE, a group that has advocated and pioneered adopting standards of rigor and clinical relevance in preclinical epilepsy therapy.
+Dr. O’Brien is also the co-leader of the TASK4 group of this Task Force that is proposing to improve infrastructure for implementation of multicenter preclinical phase II trials and has been collaborating with multi-PART, a consortium that has done this in stroke research.
 The Melbourne group also has expertise in all aspects of histology, Western blots, qRT-PCR studies that will be used here.

 UCLA: Staba / Engel have expertise on the electrophysiological patterns and EEG biomarker search for epileptogenesis and have identified pHFOs and rHFOSs as candidate biomarkers of epileptogenesis in the lateral fluid percussion model.
 This is one of the candidate biomarkers selected for studying here and their expertise will be invaluable in this aspect.
 The UCLA group has expertise in the lateral fluid percussion model of posttraumatic epilepsy including survival surgeries, EEG characterization of the phenotype and MRI studies included here.
-Dr Harris has expertise in MRI imaging and will be supervising the MRI studies at UCLA.
+Dr. Harris has expertise in MRI imaging and will be supervising the MRI studies at UCLA.